 Corners, Angles and Pop Outs

 While many like the idea of a cozy log cabin with four main walls, others prefer a more complicated layout with specialty rooms that pop out from the main floor plan or nooks with angled walls.
-Whatever your preference, M.T.N Architects can design a log home or timber home plan to meet your goals.
+Whatever your preference, M.T.N Design can create a log home or timber home plan to meet your goals.

 This is an example of a low-complexity layout.
 Aside from the kitchen pop-out there are just four main walls.
 There are 8 total corners.

 Illustration uses: Winterpark design

 In this example, the complexity is increased by the inclusion of 20 wall corners and the use of a nonsymmetrical footprint.

 Illustration uses: Woodhaven plan

 This plan is obviously more complex than both of the previous examples.
 There are a total of 30 corners plus the plan's complexity is further increased by incorporating multi-angled corners.

 In the first example, you may want to increase the size of the master bath by bumping out a wall.
 This would increase the complexity of the design.
 If you wanted to reduce the complexity of the third example, your designer might match up the walls of the master bedroom and master bath, or incorporate the dining room pop-out into the main plan.